 Resistors R1- R3 and R5-R9 need to be matched in value.
-It doesn’t matter if the value is lower or higher than one meg, just that they match within one digit, i.e., [email protected], or [email protected].
-The same applies for R2-R4 — [email protected] or [email protected] — just so they match.
+It doesn’t matter if the value is lower or higher than one meg, just that they match within one digit, i.e., 2 at 994K, or 2 at 1003K.
+The same applies for R2-R4 — 2 at 3.92Meg or 2 two 3.89Meg — just so they match.
 The rest of the values are not critical.

 Be sure to use metal film 1% resistors where specified.
 Carbon 5% resistors can be used for the rest of the circuit.
 Be sure to check all your wiring and definitely use the 14-pin socket for the MCP6024 so you can replace it if needed.
 Check all the ohms between pins against the schematic before applying the battery, and then check the plus input of U1C (pin 10) compared with ground.
 It should read about 2.25 volts.
 The voltage across C1 should read about 4.5 volts; higher for new batteries, lower for used batteries.
 If that all checks out, turn the power off and install the MCP6024, being careful to observe the pin 1 placement.
 If you turn it around 180 degrees, you will fry it upon applying power.

 I printed multiple copies of the label file, available in the downloads, and used one for the drill and filing guide on the enclosure (Figure 5).

 FIGURE 5.
 Label used as drill guide for machining enclosure.

 Align a label equidistant from the sides and ends of the aluminum “U” channel (top).
 Tape it in place on four sides.
 Use a 9/64” drill bit for all the holes.
 Drill two holes in the slide switch rectangle and file out to the lines.
 Next, two holes need to be drilled on each side of the aluminum U channel.
 Each hole needs to be 1/2” above the bottom of the side flange.